A LESSER-KNOWN CYPRIOT CHEESE

 THE PRODUCTION OF ANARI

-The main ingredient for the production of Anari is the whey bi-product of Halloumi cheese.
-A combination of goat or sheep’s milk is added to the heated whey, to improve the quality of the cheese, enhancing its unique taste and creamy consistency.
-The mixture is then brought to a boil, whilst mixing through and lemon juice is added to coagulate the mixture.
-The formation of curds are then skimmed off the surface and placed in molds to so that the cheese can drain.
-The result is a soft, white cheese with high moisture content and a unique taste and consistency. Â
+The main ingredient for the production of Anari is the whey byproduct of Halloumi cheese.
+A combination of goat or sheep’s milk is added to the heated whey to improve the quality of the cheese.
+This enhances its unique taste and creamy consistency.
+The mixture is then brought to a boil, whilst mixing through and then lemon juice is added to coagulate the mixture.
+The formation of curds is then skimmed off the surface and placed in moulds so that the cheese can drain.
+The result is a soft, white cheese with high moisture content and a unique taste and consistency.

 SOFT OR HARD